 Family Liaison Charter

 Under the Fatal Accidents and Sudden Deaths etc (Scotland) Act 2016, a Fatal Accident Inquiry (FAI) is mandatory when a person dies in prison custody (including hospital).
 The Crown Office and Procurator Fiscal Service (COPFS), which carries out FAIs, have a Family Liaison Charter, which sets out:

 - how staff at the Crown Office and Procurator Fiscal Service should liaise with the family of the person who has died

 - the different stages of the investigation process

 - the information that should be provided to bereaved families and the timescales for giving information

-Wendy Sinclair-Gieben, HM Chief Inspector of Prisons for Scotland (HMCIPS), Nancy Loucks, Chief Executive of Families Outside, and Judith Robertson, Chair of the Scottish Human Rights Commission are co-chairing the Review.
-Families Outside is providing external expertise to provide a specific focus on support for families following a death in prison custody.
-The review is expected to publish its findings later this year.
+Wendy Sinclair-Gieben, HM Chief Inspector of Prisons for Scotland (HMCIPS), Nancy Loucks, Chief Executive of Families Outside, and Judith Robertson, Chair of the Scottish Human Rights Commission co-chaired the Review.
+Families Outside is provided external expertise to ensure a specific focus on support for families following a death in prison custody.
+The Review published its findings in November 2021.

 The full report is available here.